theochem/iodata/doc/basis.rst

 =============================

-Not all file formats supported by IOData use the same ordering basis functions within one *shell*.
+Different file formats supported by IOData have an incompatible ordering of basis functions within one *shell*.
 Also the sign conventions may differ from the definitions given above.
 The ``conventions`` attribute of :py:class:`iodata.basis.MolecularBasis` specifies the ordering and sign flips relative to the above definitions.
 It is a dictionary,

 * whose keys are tuples denoting a shell type ``(angmom, char)`` where ``angmom`` is a positive integer denoting the angular momentum and ``char`` is